Our Team

 Dr. Tulchin earned her doctorate in Clinical Psychology from Hofstra University.
 She completed her pre-doctoral internship at Northwell’s Zucker-Hillside Hospital (formerly LIJ/North Shore) and her postdoctoral fellowship at NewYork-Presbyterian Hospital/Weill-Cornell Medical College.

 Dr. Tulchin is a certified Diplomate of the Academy of Cognitive and Behavioral Therapies (A-CBT), the international credentialing body of CBT.
-Dr. Tulchin is currently serving as President Elect of New York City-Cognitive Behavior Therapy Association and has served as a board member since 2016.
+She’s the current President of New York City-Cognitive Behavior Therapy Association and has served as a board member since 2016.

 For more information, visit her website at lindsaytulchin.com.